bradiporitmico/affittocertificato_api/README.md

 ## Documentation

-A swagger page can be found [here] (https://api.affittocertificato-services.cloud/api-doc/index.html).
+A swagger testing page can be found [here](https://api.affittocertificato-services.cloud/api-doc/index.html).
 You can use this page to test the API calls.